(Latest Update: Jan 12, 2021)

 a combination unit which you can sometimes find as low as $40 on eBay.

 Or you can get the Yihua 936 soldering iron alone for about $25.
 While the Yihua is a so-so iron, replacement handles and soldering tips cost very little, and that’s very important in a classroom situation where you can count on replacing at least 1-2 tips per student, per course, because they let them run dry till they oxidize and won’t hold solder any more.
-Smaller hand-held heat-shrink guns are available for ~$15, $10 80Watt-AC & $5 USB soldering irons are surprisingly useable.
+Smaller hand-held heat-shrink guns are available for ~$15, $10 80Watt-AC & $5 USB soldering irons are quite useable.

 |$15.00 – $50.00|